Investment Portfolio Highlights

 We have scoured the ASX and came up with our list of best shares to buy based on the above criteria.
 Short term tactical portfolio allocation has been leaning heavily back to resources and energy.
 This is partly due to underperformance of the sector where relative value can be found vs broader defensive sectors and derisking of some specific producers where majority of the capital expenditure risk has been eliminated and production is the ramp up phase.

 Key disclosure: companies listed below does not take into account individuals own risk parameters and are not recommendations.
-It is a list of top shares we own in our investment portfolio.
+The list below are sample of our top ideas in our investment portfolio and exclude the international equity portfolio.

 Top 10 Australian Shares to Buy